Wanaiysha/mppnp/README.md

 ```
 Next, we need to git clone NuPPN from the NuGrid Gitlab.
 However, currently, Gitlab requires your token to access git clone from the terminal instead of using your password.

-1. Add ssh key to you gitlab account.
+a.
+Add ssh key to you gitlab account.
-2. Go to your Gitlab settings:
+b.
+Go to your Gitlab settings:
 -Developer settings
 -Personal access tokens
 -Access classic